trucki-eu/Trucki2Shelly-Gateway/README.md

 (default 30) ZeroExportController calculates inverter power over average=30 meter values.
 If the total power of the meter is lower than zepc target a new value is calculated instandly.
 For a more aggressive controller setup choose: target:30, avg:10 .

+***use display feedback:***

+(default: OFF) ZeroExportController needs to know the current power of each inverter.
+OFF: The setpoints of the inverters are used for the ZEPC.
+ON: the display value of each inverter is used.
+As the display has ~1s delay the ZEPC is less accurate.
+Use this option if you are using solar panels on the DC input instead of a battery.

 **MQTT status & settings:**